About the World Thrombosis Day (WTD) Campaign

 - What are supporters and partners doing to recognize WTD?

-World Thrombosis Day is an educational campaign aimed at reducing the significant burden caused by thrombosis.
-Created and led by the International Society on Thrombosis and Haemostasis (ISTH), WTD is a truly global collaboration carried out by scores of local, regional, national and international organizations and advocates.
+WTD is an educational campaign aimed at reducing the significant burden caused by thrombosis.
+Created and led by the International Society on Thrombosis and Haemostasis (ISTH), WTD is a global collaboration carried out by thousands of local, regional, national and international organizations and advocates.
 Through community events, lectures, health fairs, scientific meetings, employer presentations, social media and more, WTD raises awareness of thrombosis to the public - people of all ages and nationalities - and healthcare professionals alike.

 How can I/my organization get involved?